 Note: If you don’t want the blanched asparagus spears to stick together, you can spread the asparagus pieces out in a single layer without the spears touching one another on a baking tray and let them sit like this in the freezer for a couple of hours.
 When the time’s up, pack them as shown above in freezer bags, and resume freezing.

 #2 Pickle your Asparagus

-You can adjust the amount of spices, pepper flakes and garlic to make your asparagus spears more or less spicy.
+You can safely adjust the amount of spice, pepper flakes and garlic to make your asparagus spears more or less spicy.
 You cannot safely change the vinegar -water – salt ratio if you plan on water bath canning this recipe.
-See our previous post on water bath canning for in depth directions.
+See our previous post on water bath canning for in-depth directions.

 Of course, you could create the brine, cover them and place the jars the refrigerator.
 It will take about 48 hours for the brine to flavor the asparagus.
 These will last in your refrigerator for an extended period of time – to up to 30 days (if you can keep them around that long).